eavestn/cloud-migration-guidebook/README.md

 ### My Bias

-There's a lot of emotion in my [**State of Engineering**](#the-state-of-engineering) introduction to this book, below.
+There's a lot of emotion in my [**State of Engineering**](#the-state-of-engineering) introduction.
 My "feeling" isn't a good one.
 I believe our industry is failing.
 And I think it is failing for one simple reason: misplaced arrogance.
-I have admittedly written a lot of what you will read below from that perspective:  despite that we _know_ there is a good way to delivery software, we continuously seek to make delivery overly complex and prone to failure - and largely do so from a foundation of ignorance.
+I have admittedly written a lot of what you will read below from that perspective:  despite that we _know_ there is a good way to deliver software, we continuously seek to make delivery overly complex and prone to failure - and largely do so from a foundation of ignorance.
 Where able, I've provided links out to articles that start to paint the picture into which many cloud migrations are introduced - and it's a picture you will first have to change if you want to succeed in your cloud migration.

 ### Who's This Book For?